Petter Karlsson

 Writing History

 In 2016, he made history as the first non-Norwegian to claim victory in Europe’s longest sled dog race, the Finnmarksløpet.
 The following year saw him triumph in the Femundlopet in record breaking time, and in 2018, he secured another Finnmarkslopet win, crossing the finish line just six minutes ahead of the runner-up team.
 In 2023 Petter not only clinched his third Finnmarkslopet title but also earned the prestigious title of long-distance world champion.
-This triumph wasn’t a one-time feat; he successfully defended his victory at the beginning of 2024.

 Second World Champion Title